SHOULDERS & SHOULDER-BLA

 .

-VIDEOS ABOUT SCAPULA WINGING
+SCAPULA WINGING

 SHOULDERS AND CELLO PLAYING

-From 0:00 until 0:08 : No winging scapula, back support
+From 0:00 until 0:08 : No winging scapula, back support.

-From 0:08 until 0:28 : Winging scapula, no back support
+From 0:08 until 0:28 : Winging scapula, inner rotation of the shoulder.

-You probably heard teachers say: "keep your shoulders down".
-I agree with the idea but this is not "that" simple... you might end up with pain in your trapeze and tendonitis in your elbow.
+You probably heard teachers say: "keep your shoulders down".This is not "that" simple... you might end up with pain in your trapeze and tendonitis in your elbow.

 Be careful, with scapula winging...